 There was substantial individual variation between the women in both average score and trend over time.
 Some increased in score over time, some scores remained flat and some decreased.
 A random effects model confirmed that the overall scores tended to increase by about 0.058 per week of gestation (approx. 1.2 over 20 weeks gestation) and that the overall average scores and the rates of change varied from woman to woman.
 In general, the average score was negatively correlated to the direction of change; those with the higher average scores were those with scores that tended to decrease over the visits.

-The uptake of women prepared to use the RUS meter was poor Of the 47 who did use the meter, only one had an AHI index of ≥15.
-The reasons given for not using the meter are given in table IV.

-Out of a possible 125 women who attended this second visit clinic, 47 (37.6%) took the meter home, used it and returned the results.
+The uptake of women prepared to use the RUS meter was poor due to a variety of reasons, demonstrated in table IV.
+Out of a possible 125 women who attended the second visit clinic, 47 (37.6%) took the meter home, used it and returned the results.
 Only 1 of 47 (2.1%) had a score ≥15 which demonstrated a preliminary diagnosis and need for further investigation and likely intervention.
 This participant had an AHI score of 42.6, which corresponds to the severe OSA category (score ≥30).
 She attended all three clinics and has ESS scores of 5, 10 and 21.
 She had numerous risk factors for and associations with OSA including increased maternal age (39), BMI ≥ 35 and a coexisting mental health disorder.
 During the time between clinics two and three, she was admitted to the hospital due to raised BP and proteinuria although later discharged.
 She was eventually induced at 38 weeks gestation and delivered a healthy baby by emergency caesarean section for fetal distress.

 Discussion

-here was a 12.1% rate of OSA as determined by an ESS questionnaire score of ≥10This risk increased significantly with each trimester, but did not correlate to booking BMI, weight change, baby birthweight or hypertensionf th using the RUS meter, the rate of OSA was 2.1%.
+This study found overall low rates of OSA as detected by each of the screening tools.
+There was a 12.1% rate of OSA as determined by an ESS questionnaire score of >10 and of the 29.0% using the RUS meter, the rate of OSA was 2.1%.
+Unfortunately, both separate screening tools used had significant limitations.
+This coupled with poor compliance and high drop out rates means that results and their subsequent application to clinical practice are restricted.

 The findings of this study are complicated by factors that may cause ESS scores to rise during pregnancy irrespective of OSA.
 ESS scores may be falsely highly reported particularly in women due to the difference of symptom presentation.
 ESS scores may also be under-reported in the pregnant population due to commitments with caring for young families and work commitments.
 The negative correlation between average score and direction of ESS score change might be one aspect that could have been influenced by this confounding factor.
 There is also an accepted belief that poor sleep and excessive daytime somnolence is part of a normal pregnancy.
 (4)